 You might include what time everybody gets up, when your child goes to school and you go to work, when you have meals, and what happens at bedtime.

 2. Think about the things that are important in your day

-For example, you want to make sure your child brushes his teeth in the morning, or you want to read to your child at night.
+For example, you want to make sure your child brushes their teeth in the morning, or you want to read to your child at night.
 Do you sometimes have trouble remembering things like this, or fitting them in?

 3. Write down a simple routine that lists regular activities and things you want to remember

-Here’s an example of what a morning routine might look like:
+Here’s an example of a morning routine:

 - 7.30 am – Chelsea gets up and gets dressed.

 - 7.45 am – Mum makes Chelsea breakfast.
 Chelsea eats breakfast.

 - 8.00 am – Chelsea brushes her teeth and puts on her shoes.

 - 8.15 am – Chelsea looks at books while Mum gets ready to go.